muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Raku.md

 Note that a *SYS_Dictionary* is actually limited such that it can only have single-level attributes, because its keys can only be **Text**, not **Nesting**.

-Not permitted is any of the following, to prevent ambiguity and simplify things:
+Not permitted for a *SYS_Dictionary* is any of the following, to keep things more correct and simpler:

 * Any object of any Raku class that composes the Raku role `Associative` besides `Map`.
 This is because many Raku classes compose this role and we